Inventua/nucleus-core/Documentation/Developers/module-walkthrough/Develop-Module-Walkthrough.md

 Click Next.
 Your project is automatically generated and you are ready to start developing.

 ### Develop your Module
-The templates reference version 1 of the Nucleus Nuget packages.
-If you want to use API methods which were introduced after version 1, you should use the "Manage Nuget Packages" menu item in Visual Studio to update to the latest version.
+The templates reference the Nucleus Nuget packages.
+You will generally want to use the "Manage Nuget Packages" menu item in Visual Studio to update to the latest version of each package.
 You will need to edit your `package.xml` file `<compatibility>` element to specify that your extension requires a minimum version of Nucleus (the version number will match the version of the Nuget packages that you reference.)
 Refer to the documentation on [extension packaging](/developer/packaging/) for more information. \
 \
 Nucleus Extensions are .Net Core ASP.NET MVC projects which use a [controller](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/adding-controller) class which contains actions (functions).
 Controller actions execute code to populate view model classes, which are passed to Razor views to generate output.